lfost42/blog/README.md

 - Hide comments by default, show using comments button

 FUTURE UPDATES:
+- Add most used tags, number of times used, and link to tag index page (to home)
 - Extend slug service to Series
 - create modals for editing series titles/descriptions/pictures
+- Add a method to reply to comments
+- Add a like button
-- Implement VH scaling
+- Implement VH scaling for media views
 - create demo role and account that can leave anonymous comments and not modify them.
 - Hover series to display carousel of articles within that series
-- Add a method to reply to comments
-- Add a like button

 ## USER INTERFACE
 Dashboard shows series and recent articles.
 Side-menu to older articles.
 Search function.
 Login for writing articles or comments.